Transvaginal Mesh FAQ

 The FDA issued a 522 order, also called a post-market surveillance order, mandating that 33 manufacturers conduct in-depth studies as to the safety of their products.
 While the FDA has not instituted a full recall of all surgical mesh products, individual manufacturers have recalled their products and/or removed them from the market.
 This includes the first TVM product approved, the Boston Scientific ProteGen, which was recalled in 1999 three years after its launch.
 Ethicon, a Johnson & Johnson subsidiary, also stopped selling its Gynecare mesh products in 2012.What Should I do if I Have a TVM Implant?

 If you are not experiencing complications, you do not need to take any action.
 However, you should undergo regular checkups annually to watch for signs of adverse reactions and you should be alert to the symptoms of problems including bleeding, persistent discharge and pain.What Should I do if I am Experiencing Complications?

 If you are experiencing complications as a result of your transvaginal mesh device, you should contact an experienced attorney who can help you to pursue a claim for compensation against the manufacturer.
 Thousands of claims have already been filed and plaintiffs have successfully prevailed against TVM manufacturers, including one case in which an injured woman was awarded $2 million from C.R.
 Bard.

-An experienced Boston transvaginal mesh lawyer at the Law Offices of Jeffrey S. Glassman can help with your case, so give us a call or contact us online today to schedule a free consultation.
+An experienced Boston transvaginal mesh lawyer at Jeffrey Glassman Injury Lawyers can help with your case, so give us a call or contact us online today to schedule a free consultation.